ssslaad/SwiggyClone/README.md

 # JSX
  - Helps in creating React elements (as it gets very tidy to create DOM using React.createElement)
  - Sanitizes data to prevent Cross-Site Scripting Attacks (XSS)

+# Injecting React In Our Project
+1. Using CDNs
+2. Using NPM to install react

 # React Components
 Name should start with Capital letter. (ex.
 FunctionNameLikeThis)